Marco-Data26/Churn-Analysis-Dashboard/README.md

 ## Root Causes

-- The main driver of churn is competition.
-44% of customers confirmed that the competitor offers better devices, better deals, more data and higher download speed.
+- The main driver of churn is competition, as the competitor offers better devices, better deals, more data and higher download speeds.
 - The weakness of the internet service is also a major cause of the high churn rate, especially in fiber optic service.
 This indicates a problem with this type of service.
 - Many customers complained about the attitude of the support staff and the service provider.
-- A decline in service performance and user experience, including network issuses, limited service range, and poor online and phone support.
+- A decline in service performance and user experience, including network issues, limited service range, and poor online and phone support.
-- Some of customers complained about the prices especially long distance charges.
+- Some of the customers complained about the prices especially long-distance charges.

 ## Recommendations